BeenOnChain/Specie/README.md

 # Specie
-Specie is a decentralized timed swap-coin minter.
+Specie is a decentralized impermanent loss solution.